Masters Frequently Asked Questions

 Is there an application deadline?

-We recommend you submit your application and all supporting documentation by 30 June .
+We recommend you submit your application and all supporting documentation by the 30th of June .
 This is to ensure you get a reply in time for September entry.
 However, it is advisable to apply much earlier, especially if you are applying for scholarships and need a decision on whether or not you have a place to study at SOAS.

 Overseas students who must apply for a Tier-4 student visa should also consider applying as early as possible.
 Students will need an unconditional offer before they can be issued with a CAS .
-Visas procedures can be subject to delays and all students are expected to register as per the programme start date on the offer letter.
+Visa procedures can be subject to delays and all students are expected to enrol as per the programme start date in the offer letter.

 I have missed the recommended application deadline.
 Can I still apply?

-We recommend you submit your application by June 30 to give us time to assess it and get back to you to enrol in September .
-Applications submitted after that date can be considered but there is no guarantee that a decision can be given in time for registration.
+The recommended deadline to submit your application is June the 30th.
+This will allow for sufficient time to assess your application and get back to you before the enrolment period in September.
+Applications submitted after that date can be considered but there is no guarantee that a decision can be given in time for enrolment.

-Many academics and members of staff are on leave throughout the summer.
-The decision making process can take longer than the usual 4/5 week it can take to make a decision.
+Many academics and members of staff are on leave throughout the summer and the decision making process can take longer.

-You will also need to consider being able to meet fully both Academic entry requirement and English Language evidence (if relevant) before the start of the programme.
+You will also need to consider being able to fully meet both Academic entry and English Language requirements (if relevant) before the start of the programme.

-MSc Economics, Finance & Financial Law and MA Law programmes have an earlier start date and no new applications will be considered after 31 July 2011.
+MSc Economics, Finance & Financial Law and MA Law programmes have an earlier start date and no new applications will be considered after the 31st of July.

-Finally Non EEA students who need to apply for a tier-4 student visa should not underestimate the time it can take for a visa application to be processed.
-Submitting a late application to study at SOAS means that they might not get a decision in time to apply for their visa and get entry clearance .
+Finally, Non EEA students who need to apply for a tier-4 student visa should not underestimate the time it can take for a visa application to be processed.
+Submitting a late application to study at SOAS means that a decision may not be ready in time to apply for a visa and be here at the start the programme .

 Am I eligible to study at SOAS?

-You can also email the relevant admissions tutors to find out more if your current academic/work experience makes you eligible for a specific Masters programme.
-Visit the Department list to find the relevant academic selector or convenor of the programme.
+You can also email the relevant programme Convenors to find out if your current academic/work experience makes you eligible to apply.
+Visit the Department list to find the name of the person you need to email.

 Your reference should include an opinion (in English) on your academic and personal suitability for the proposed programme of study.